ericchoi97/ericchoi97/README.md

   <div class="section">
             <h2>About Me</h2>
-            <p>Eric currently serves as the Chief Technical Officer at <a href="https://www.ziga.app/">Ziga</a>, a business partner matching app.
-In addition to this role, he is a Trustee at <a href="https://www.lastappstanding.com/">Last App Standing</a>, advising the CEO on strategy and best practices.
-Eric also brings his expertise to <a href="https://www.baltictechventures.com">Baltic Tech Ventures</a> as a Team of Experts Advisor, guiding startups in pitching and product refinement.
+            <p>Eric brings his technical expertise to <a href="https://www.baltictechventures.com">Baltic Tech Ventures</a> as a Team of Experts Advisor, guiding startups in pitching and product refinement.
 Alongside these professional commitments, he is pursuing a Master’s in Artificial Intelligence at the University of Colorado.</p>
       </div>

   <div class="section">